 Importantly, European law gives sales agents considerable protection so a contract must be drawn up by a solicitor.
-"By default, agents have a lot of rights - similar to those of employees, so you need a formal contract," stresses Brown.
+"By default, agents have a lot of rights - similar to those of employees, so you need a formal contract," says Brown.

 If it all sounds rather daunting, Brown advises you remember the plus points of using a sales agent: in essence, getting your product into the hands of many potential clients you may never otherwise reach.
 "For many businesses, there isn't really an alternative," he concludes.

 Always take legal advice if in doubt.